How to Blog Basics -1

 So you want to know how to blog!

 So you want to learn how to blog?
-Whether your intent is to share your life with family and friends, or you need a job or to make a little extra money, there are things you are going to need to know get started You can make a living from blogging full time or supplement your finances doing it part time.
-But (there’s always a but) I’m being totally honest with you, there are no overnight successes.
+Whether your intent is to share your life with family and friends, or you need a job, or you want to make a little extra money, there are things you are going to need to know get started You can make a living from blogging full time or supplement your finances doing it part time.
+I make a good living at it, but (there’s always a but) I’m being totally honest with you, there are no overnight successes.
 Blogging is not a “get rich quick scheme”.
-It will take you about a year of hard work and devotion before you will see a steady income.
-When I started my blogging career a few years ago, I was totally clueless.
+It will take you about a year, or possibly 2, of hard work and devotion before you will see a steady income.
+When I started my blogging career a 7+ years ago, I was totally clueless.
 It didn’t take long for me to realize how little I knew about “how to blog”.
 But that didn’t stop me from jumping right in with both feet!
 Just like most things in life, I wish I’d known then what I know now (good grief, I sound like my grandmother).
-I hope by writing these posts on blogging that I can save you from some of the mistakes that many beginning bloggers make and get you on the right path to blogging success.
+I hope by writing these posts on blogging that I can save you from some of the mistakes that many beginning bloggers make and get you on the right path to blogging success from the very start.

 Don’t rush!
 It takes time to learn how to blog!